Gnonsiane Niombla: Career

 Niombla played for ASUL Vaulx-en-Velin until 2010, where she won the Nationale 1, the third tier of French handball.
 She then joined Fleury Loiret HB.
 Here she won the French championship in 2015, the French League Cup in 2015 and 2016 and the Coupe de France in 2014.
 In 2015 she also reached the final of the EHF Cup Winners' Cup.

 In 2016 she joined Romanian CSM București.
 Here she won the double in both of her two seasons at the club.

 In 2018 she joined Metz Handball.
 Here she won the French Championship and Cup in 2019.
 Afterwards she joined Hungarian Siófok KC.

 She returned to France in 2021 and joined Paris 92.

 In 2023 she joined Romanian team CS Gloria Bistrița-Năsăud.
 In March 2025 she returned to France and Jeanne d'Arc Dijon Handball on a „joker médical“ transfer.

 National team

 Niombla made her debut for the French national team on 20 March 2013.
 She then represented France at the 2013 World Championship, 2014 European Championship and the 2015 World Championship.

 At the 2016 Olympics she won silver medals, losing to Russia in the final.

 At the 2016 European Championship she won bronze medals.

 A year later she won her first international gold when France won the 2017 World Championships.
 A year later she was part of the French team that won the 2018 European Championship, played at home.
 This was the first time France won the European Championship.

 She also represented France at the 2019 World Championship.

 In 2023 she represented the Senegalese national team.
+At the 2025 World Women's Handball Championship in Germany she represented Senegal again.